addyosmani/backbone-fundamentals/index.md

 In a nutshell this means we can now refer to this.el in our controller, which points to the `<section class="todoapp" />` element.
 As you can see, we're referring to el in the `addOne()` function, appending an element to the list.

 Now let's take a look at the constructor function.
 It's binding to several events on the Todo model, such as add, reset and all.
-Since we're delegating handling of updates and deletes to the TodoView view, we don't need to to worry about that here.
+Since we're delegating handling of updates and deletes to the `TodoView` view, we don't need to to worry about that here.
 The two pieces of logic are:

-When a new todo is created, the add event will be fired, calling `addOne()` which instantiates the `TodoView` view, rendering it and appending the resultant element to our todo list
+* When a new todo is created, the `add` event will be fired, calling `addAll()`.
+This iterates over all of the Todos currently in our collection and fires `addOne()` for each item.

+* `addOne()` instantiates the TodoView view, rendering it and appending the resultant element to our Todo list.

-When a reset event is called (i.e. the todos have been loaded from Local Storage), `addAll()` will be called.
-This function iterates over all the todos, passing them to `addOne()`.
+* When a `reset` event is called (i.e. we wish to update the collection in bulk such as when the Todos have been loaded from Local Storage), `addAll()` is similarly called again.

 We can then add in the logic for creating new todos, editing them and filtering them based on whether they are complete.